mavolty/mavolty/README.md

 <img width="35%" align="right" alt="Github" src="assets/penguin-hi.gif" />

-I'm a 18yo Web Developer who is passionate about writing code, solving problems, UI/UX, and animation.
-I love working with design system, testable and efficient code using current best practices in web development.
+I'm Software Engineer who is passionate about writing code, technologies, and love to learn new things.

 ### A little more about me...

 - 😄 Pronouns: He/Him
 - 🌏 I'm from Indonesia
-- 📖 I’m currently learning Next.js and Typescript
+- 📖 I’m currently learning Microservices
 - 🎮 I love playing game and watching movies

 ### ⚡ Technologies